 If you want to add carbohydrates to your whey we’d recommend a combination of Dextrose and Maltodextrin.
 If you buy 5kg of whey, get 2kg each of these and then throw half a scoop of each in with a scoop of whey whenever you have it.

-If you want a more sustained release carbohydrate, then something like Fine Powdered Oats would be better, not only is it absorbed more slowly it has all kinds of nutritional benefits thanks to the naturally occurring vitamins and minerals.
+If you want a more sustained release of carbohydrates, then something like Fine Powdered Oats would be better, not only is it absorbed more slowly it has all kinds of nutritional benefits thanks to the naturally occurring vitamins and minerals.

-You can view our our entire carbohydrates range here.
+You can view our entire carbohydrates range here.

 If this sounds like a lot of effort then MuscleFood 101 is a great choice.
-It is an engineered blend which contains carbohydrates, proteins and healthy fats in what research suggests are ideal ratios for muscle growth.
+It is an engineered blend that contains carbohydrates, proteins and healthy fats in which research suggests are ideal ratios for muscle growth.

 Test Boosters are a very contentious subject though, with a massive amount of empirical evidence but often not a lot of science to actually back them up.

 In terms of the most verified, that would have to go to D Aspartic Acid.

 Unlike many test boosters, D Aspartic Acid has actually been shown to increase testosterone levels in all test subjects, whether young old, sick or healthy, there is some solid research here.